A common embroidery stitch - that is often referred to as a basic stitch - is the satin stitch.

-Now I’m older, and I wish I had taken the time to learn more about the basic embroidery stitches used in sewing while she was alive to teach me.
+Now that I’m older – and some would say wiser! – I really wish I had taken the time to learn more about the basic embroidery stitches used in sewing while she was alive to teach me.
 Seems like a wasted opportunity with hindsight doesn’t it?

-Which is why I’m sharing this with you today.
-As more and more of us turn to refashioning existing clothing as a way to be more sustainable, I thought it made sense to share the 10 basic embroidery stitches with you so that you have them up your sleeve for when you want to add a little pizazz to garments that you’re refashioning.
+And that is why I’m sharing this post with you today.
+More and more of us are turning to refashioning our existing clothing as a way to be more sustainable, so I thought it made sense to share the 10 basic embroidery stitches with you so that you have them up your sleeve for when you want to add a little pizazz to clothes that you’re refashioning.

 10 basic embroidery stitches used in sewing

-Embroidery is the craft of decorating fabric using various colored threads or yarn.
-This technique is very versatile; it can be seen in a wide range of clothes and accessories and is a longstanding staple in the fashion industry.
-Any fabric can be adorned with pearls, beads, sequins, and embroidery.
+For those who don’t know much about it, embroidery is a way of decorating fabric using various colored threads or yarn and a needle.
+It is a technique that is very versatile and can be seen in a wide range of clothes and accessories.
+It is also longstanding staple of the fashion industry.
+After all, any fabric can be adorned with pearls, beads, sequins, and embroidery and when done slowly and methodically, it embroidery can be quite beautiful and costly – which is why you also see it a lot in haute couture fashion!

-Embroidery has been around for quite some time – that might be the understatement of the century, because embroidery appeared farther back than the medieval ages.
+Embroidery as a technique has been around for some time – an understatement of the century you might say – because embroidery appeared farther back than the medieval ages.
 It goes way back to 30,000 B.C.
-Yes, embroidery has been around since ancient times.

 A Brief History Of Embroidery